Santa Barbara with Kids: 13 Top Things to Do

 Updated May 3, 2023

-Author Karen Hastings and her husband raised their two children in sunny Santa Barbara.
-They return often, most recently in March 2023.
+Author Karen Hastings and her husband raised their two children in sunny Santa Barbara, where they return often.

 Soaked in year-round sunshine, Santa Barbara is a wonderland for wiggly kids.
 Nature scores top billing here, and children of all ages will find a range of exhilarating things to do outdoors, from whale-watching cruises and harbor seal sanctuaries to action-packed playgrounds, calm beaches, surf breaks, and beachfront bike paths.